NREL/openstudio-server-helm/README.md

 For Google
-`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=google`
+`$ helm install openstudio-server ./openstudio-server --set provider.name=google`

 For Amazon
-`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=aws`
+`$ helm install openstudio-server ./openstudio-server --set provider.name=aws`

 ## Uninstalling the Chart

 To uninstall/delete the `openstudio-server` helm chart:

-`$ helm delete openstudio-server --debug`
+`$ helm delete openstudio-server`

 The command removes all the Kubernetes components associated with the chart and deletes the release *including* persistent volumes.
 See more about persistent volumes below.